mrc2rules/CAIE_PastPaperOpener/README.md

 ![](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

-A fast, easy to use application to view/download past papers.
+A simple application to open both ms & qp papers together quickly!.
 Just enter the paper code and that's it!
-Opens **both the ms and qp together!**
+You can choose to either download or view the papers.
 Works on all Windows platforms.
 It's under 6KB!

 This program relies on the Dynamic Papers website.